-As of January 26, 2008, the Texas Lottery had 16,277 licensed retailers.
-The two largest groups according to the Standard Industrial Code (SIC) are convenience stores and grocery stores.
+As of February 12, 2010, the Texas Lottery had 16,701 licensed retailers.
+The two largest groups, according to their Standard Industrial Code (SIC) classifications, are convenience stores and grocery stores.
 The agency continues to streamline the licensing processes for retailers to make it easier for businesses to meet licensing requirements and to keep their records up to date.
 Examples include options to submit license renewals and general information updates via the Internet and consolidating license expiration dates for multilocation retailers so that all licenses have a common renewal date.
-The agency has created retailer focused Web-based services to provide lottery financial and inventory data to retailers and is working with retailers and various other groups to standardize lottery financial statements.
+The agency has created retailer focused web-based services to provide lottery financial and inventory data to retailers and is working with retailers and various other groups to standardize lottery financial statements.